What does a Optical Manager do?

 - Bachelor’s degree in Business Administration, Management, or a related field.

-- Minimum of 5 years of experience in an optical retail environment, with at least 2 years in a managerial role.
+- Minimum of 3-5 years of experience in an optical or retail management role.

 Is becoming a Optical Manager a good career path?